 AUTISTIC COMMUNICATION

-Historically society has viewed autistic people as 'impaired' when it comes to communication, and labelled as having social deficits.
-The problem with this is that it stems from the non-autistic, non-disabled person's standards of what a person "should" act like.
-The Medical Model of disability does not consider autistic styles of communication and serves to perpetuate harmful narratives that oppress and marginalise us.
+Historically, society has framed Autistic people as “impaired” in communication and labelled them as having social deficits.
+The problem is that these judgments are based on neurotypical standards of how a person “should” behave.
+The Medical Model of disability ignores Autistic styles of communication and reinforces harmful narratives that marginalise and oppress us.

 Social anxiety